carlosgramos/DynamoDB-Presentation/README.md

 # What is NoSQL?

 NoSQL is a term used to describe high-performance, non-relational databases (the relationships between the data are not important).
-  - Non-Relational means table-less: **NoSQL databases are non-relational**, hence, very different from SQL databases.
+  - Non-Relational: **NoSQL databases are non-relational**, hence, very different from SQL databases.
 This means they are easier to manage and they provide a higher level of flexibility with newer data models.

 - They are Low-Cost: The open source nature of NoSQL databases, and the ability to rent them as a cloud service, makes them an appealing solution for smaller organizations with limited budgets.
 The top NoSQL databases allow for rapid processing of real-time Big Data applications in ways that are affordable.